-Almost from the start we’ve had a problem with computers: They create and consume more data than we can economically store.
+Almost from the start, we’ve had a problem with computers: They create and consume more data than we can economically store.
 Hundreds of companies have been created around the need for more computer storage.
-These days if we need space we can turn to cloud services like our own B2 Cloud Storage, but it hasn’t always been that way.
+These days, if we need space we can turn to cloud services like our own Backblaze B2 Cloud Storage, but it hasn’t always been that way.
 The history of removable computer storage is like the history of hard drives: A fascinating look into the ever-evolving technology of data storage.

 The Birth of Removable Storage

 Before electronic computers existed, there were electrical, mechanical computing devices.
 Herman Hollerith, a U.S. census worker interested in simplifying the laborious process of tabulating census data, made a device that read information from rectangular cards with holes punched in particular locations to indicate information like marital status and age.

 Hollerith’s cards long outlasted him and his machine.
 With the advent of electronic computers in the 1950s, punch cards became the de facto method of data input.
 The conventions introduced with punch cards, such as an 80 column width, affected everything from the way we’d make computer monitors to the format of text files for decades.